ricardomm7/leaflink/docs/sprintC/us025/02.analysis/Readme.md

-# US006 - Register a Vehicle
+# US025 - Cancel an entry in the Agenda

 ## 2. Analysis